 Below: Floor-to-ceiling windows throughout the home are actually retractable doors that completely fold in on themselves to open up the space.
 This is exactly how the family lives – not only opening those doors when guests come over, but also keeping them open all day and night.

 At Right: The unconventional top level of the home balances open living spaces with exterior amenities, including a pool, spa, small lawn and deck areas.
-The living, kitchen, and dining areas are to the left, and the master suite on the far right.
+The living, kitchen, and dining areas are to the left, and the primary suite on the far right.

 Above: A view of the top floor kitchen with breakfast nook and family room.
 The space is appointed with casual lounge seating and the surrounding walls of bi-folding glass doors open up for ease of indoor/outdoor entertaining.

 At Right: The top level pool and spa terrace provides a safe place for the family’s children to play.

 Above: An outdoor dining terrace adjacent to the braai – an African barbeque – is used nightly as there is no traditional dining room inside the home.
 A steel and eucalyptus reed trellis covers the space.

 At Left and Below: In the primary bedroom suite, bed and bath function as one.
 Located on the top level of the home, this configuration and minimal furnishings emphasize spaciousness, flow, and abundant views of the garden and ocean beyond.

 At Right: The bedroom wing is clad with vertical (species) wood siding and capped with a floating roof.
 This corner of the home casts a warm glow onto the walkstreet at night.